Indignant Elton John responds to fans who claimed to spot issue with his kitchen

 The clip showed John, 78, frantically opening various cupboards and drawers in his kitchen as the song blasted out at him.

-It has since racked up almost eight million views on the streaming platform.
+It has since racked up almost 8 million views on the streaming platform.
 However, some remarks from fans prompted the “Rocket Man” star to make a follow-up clip.

 “So to prove I don’t have anything that’s dirty, I’m going to do something to show you.”